Many people mistakenly think that they can avoid taxes with offshore accounts.

-Knowing which banks are best suited to your needs is an important consideration.
+Knowing which offshore banks are best suited to your needs is an important consideration.
 Especially as this can change depending on your residency and your citizenship.
 All of this is key to minimizing your taxes and optimizing your financial life.
-To get started, you can become a GlobalBanks Insider now, or keep reading to learn how offshore companies can help reduce your tax bill.

 Leaving your home country isn’t always an option or desired.
 So what can people do to decrease their tax obligations without leaving home?
 In most instances, if you own the company you work for, the answer can be very simple.
-You just need to set up a company in a no-tax or low-tax jurisdiction.
+You just need to set up a company in an offshore no-tax or low-tax jurisdiction.
 Though there are exceptions to this, of course.

 The strategies available to you will depend on your country of citizenship.
 It will also depend on your residency and the corporate tax laws that apply to your company.

 In some instances, the company can retain those earnings tax-free into perpetuity.
 So long as your country of citizenship or residency doesn’t tax retained earnings as distributed earnings, like the US.

 You can continue paying yourself the same wage.
 As such, you continue paying income tax on that wage.
 But you end up keeping more of your money by decreasing the corporate income tax that your company pays.
 If you choose to take out more money, you could be taxed at the lower capital gains tax rate instead.
 That’s because income tax is typically applied at a higher tax bracket.
 All of this depends on the tax laws that apply to you and your company.